 Bend, mind you, is one of the most expensive places to buy a house in Oregon, and it’s only getting more expensive.
-Buyers flooded Bend’s market throughout the summer of 2020 and into the fall, resulting in an unprecedented inventory crunch.
+Buyers have flooded Bend’s market since the summer of 2020, resulting in an unprecedented inventory crunch.

 So, Bend’s housing is expensive.
 Redmond can be a good alternative if you’re feeling priced out of Bend.
-Of course, if you’re moving from an even more expensive housing market (California, for example) the above figures might not sound so bad at all.
+Of course, if you’re moving from an even more expensive housing market (California, for example) the above figures might not sound so bad.